 If you manage to aim just right, you can fire a staple so that one leg of the staple jams between the clip and the housing.
 The other staple leg bends over to form an arm that holds the clip in place.

 Puncture Recessed Light Housing

-Your light has a likely lifespan of one or two more restaplings before you simply need to replace the entire light housing.
+As noted, recessed lights are best left alone.
+The more you work at them, the weaker they get.
+Your light likely has a lifespan of one or two more re-staplings before you simply need to replace the entire light housing.

 What are the parts of a recessed light called?